accessibilitywars/zaw2/content/builds/condi-soulbeast.md

 **Raid Ready**
 1. W1 Gorseval - Immobilise with {{ skill(id="12580") }} during the split phase.
 2. W2 Slothasor - Jaguar is useful for {{ skill(id="43375") }} to pull slublings.
-Make sure to point bow away from ally slubs!
+Make sure to point your bow away from ally slubs!
 3. W2 Bandit Trio - The range, self sustainability and high amounts of CC allows this build to do mortars.
 4. W3 Escort - For backwarg, bring {{ skill(id="12580") }} and use {{ skill(id="12507") }} to immobilise.
 For frontwarg, black widow/jungle spider is useful for {{ skill(id="43375") }} to pull white mantle and {{ skill(id="44097") }} provides meaningul immobilise uptime on the frontwarg.
 5. W4 Cairn - This build does superb on Cairn, no adjustment is necessary, though you may wish to use {{ skill(id="31914") }} if you are baiting red circles for the group.
 Also see dodge section above as you will very often be dodging to move if celestial dash is unavailable.